Shopify/hydrogen/examples/express/README.md

 1. The app does not have a cache implementation.
 So sub-requests to the Storefront API won't be cachable.
 1. The app does not yet utilize [`storefrontRedirect`](https://shopify.dev/docs/api/hydrogen/2023-04/unstable/utilities/storefrontredirect).
 This will be added when Remix releases middleware.
+1. The app only includes a single index route.
+If you'd like to add more routes, run the Shopify CLI: `npx shopify hydrogen generate route`

 ## Setup